trevligmjukvara/production-scripts/README.md

 The scripts assume that they are placed in a certain folder structure...
 - Finished Episodes
 - Recordings
-    - produce-video.sh <--
+    - produce-chapters.py <--
     - produce-episode.sh <--
     - EpisodeRecordings1
     - EpisodeRecordings2
     - ...

-### Others
-- avp needs to have a "tm_template" template saved beforehand with two texts in the top two layers.
-- And many more forgotten ones.

 ## Usage

-`./produce-episode.sh MIXED_RECORDINGS_FOLDER TITLE SUBTITLE`
+1. stand in the "Recordings" folder
+1. `./produce-episode.sh MIXED_RECORDINGS_FOLDER`